mas-bandwidth/gafferongames/content/post/state_synchronization.md

 Notice that instead of sending just visual quantities like position and orientation as we did with snapshot interpolation, we're also sending _non-visual_ state such as linear and angular velocity.
 Why?

 This non-visual state is necessary because the physics simulation extrapolates from the last state update applied to each object.
-If linear and angular velocity were not synchronized, they'd never be corrected and the extrapolation continues forward with an incorrect velocity, causing pops when objects are updated.
+If linear and angular velocity were not synchronized, they'd never be corrected and the extrapolation between updates would be done with an incorrect velocity, leading to pops when objects are updated.

 While we must send the velocities, there's no point wasting bandwidth sending (0,0,0) over and over while an object is at rest.
 We can fix this with a trivial optimization, like so: